 Thanks for your comment!
 I wouldn’t say I’ve solved my 820 problems completely, but I’m closer to it.
 The 820 is a monster machine and I think it takes a while to learn all of the adjustments and nuances.
 As Bernina says, it’s a sewing computer.
 I just love working with it.

 Great post!
 So many great tips!!
 I also have an 820 and am consistently frustrated with the BSR free motion quilting.
 The really frustrating part is that I feel like I start at square one with every project in terms of trouble shooting the stitch.
 Just when I think I have it figured out, the next project (same thread, same needles, clean machine, etc.) goes wrong.
 I would like to have back the time I’ve spent trouble shooting.
-OR I’d like to have my 440 with a nice big opening.
+OR I’d like to have my 440 with a nice big opening. 🙂 Never a free motion problem with that machine.

 Thanks for the comment.
 I agree; we do start over with each project, but I’m not sure that’s a totally bad thing.
 I think the 8 series Berninas are sensitive, but I believe the advantages (lighting, speed, extra space, and adjustments) make them worth it.
 Are you having other 820 issues?